wikilook/SZGMeshFileConverter/README.md

   - There are added features to the SZGMFMesh class which are not tested yet.
 I implied it in the comments.

   - Some features only work properly with certain type of meshes (watertight, convex, etc).
-I tried tos indicate these as well in the comments.
+I tried to indicate these as well in the comments.

   - The SampleApplication is not made errorproof.
 No point really as it is for the easy testing of the framework, nothing else.